dacharyc/shattered-ring-website/content/faq/index.md

 ## Is there an Android version of Shattered Ring?

-Shattered Ring is a fan-developed app written by someone who only knows iOS development.
+Shattered Ring is a fan-developed app written by an indie iOS developer.
 However, I've been pleasantly surprised by how many folks are interested in using Shattered Ring, so I'm currently talking with an Android developer about possibly bringing it to Android.
 Follow [Shattered Ring on Twitter](https://twitter.com/shattered_ring)